-Students who want to prepare for careers in which they teach physical education might earn bachelor's degrees or post-bachelor's certificates.
-A 4-year undergraduate program such as the Bachelor of Science in Physical Education could prepare individuals to earn K-12 teacher licensing or physical education certification.
-Students build sports, exercise and curriculum design skills, as well as teaching methods through a student-teaching experience.
+An undergraduate program such as the Bachelor of Science in Physical Education could prepare individuals to earn K-12 teacher licensing.
+Similarly, a Post-Baccalaureate Certificate in Physical Education program allows individuals who have earned a bachelor's degree in an area outside of education to pursue a teacher's license.
+Both programs help students build sports, exercise and curriculum design skills, as well as teaching methods through a student-teaching experience.

 Bachelor's Degrees in Physical Education

-Prospective physical education (P.E.) teachers may earn a Bachelor of Science in Education or a Bachelor of Science in Physical Education to prepare for their teacher license or P.E. certification.
-These programs are designed for those who want to teach physical education within schools to students from kindergarten through 12th grade.
+Prospective physical education (P.E.) teachers may earn a Bachelor of Science in Education or a Bachelor of Science in Physical Education to prepare for their teacher license.
 Students learn how to use exercise, games and sports to build a solid, age-appropriate program for each grade level.
 Additionally, students gain experience within a classroom, where they teach and assist under a licensed P.E. teacher.
+Typical course topics include:

 - Sport skills